SCRT-HQ/VaporShell/docs/glossary/New-VaporMetadata.md

 ### -Metadata
 Key/Value pair.

-You can use any of these 3 types for this parameter; "System.Collections.Hashtable","System.Management.Automation.PSCustomObject","Vaporshell.Metadata.Data"
+You can use any of these 3 types for this parameter; "System.Collections.Hashtable","System.Management.Automation.PSCustomObject","VaporShell.Metadata.Data"

 ```yaml
 Type: Object